Logistics and transportation

 The use of trains can have a particularly dramatic effect – an increase in this method of transport between our factory in Gothenburg and distribution centre in Belgium resulted in an annual reduction in carbon emissions of 230 tonnes.

-Finding other environmentally-sound alternatives to transport our goods is an on-going endeavor.
+Finding other environmentally-sound alternatives to transport our goods is an on-going endeavour.
 Our participation in the Clean Shipping Initiative and the Swedish network for transport and environment (NTM) enable us to work together with other like-thinking businesses in advocating better environmental performance in the transport industry.

 Reducing emissions from transports